PranavEswr/Mtech-Main-Project/README.md

 - So there are two models.
 - These models are then compared to find the best.

-(Given is a program of a model with  )
+(Given is a program of a model for poisson noise with SGD optimizer.
+Performance for rest of the models found by replacing optimizer and by adding other noises  )